Gaming Operations Director Jacob Matthew's Email

 (From the popular "Atkins Switcher" WoW video)

 Phrase spoken (usually in a deep, gruff voice) when witnessing something incredibly sexy.
-Translates roughly as
+Translates

 "[That] has given me a powerful and irresistible urge to masturbate."